 It remains to be seen as to whether those connected to his would-be Indian assassins will continue to harass Mr Fatah in Canada, but hopefully Canadian police will never again marginalize Mr Fatah should death threats continue to be levelled against him.
 It seems from past accounts that it has already become increasing difficult for Mr Fatah to work in his profession or to share his opinion without such threats being uttered against him or other Muslims holding more liberal theological viewpoints.

-Tarek Fatah is a part of the approximately 25,000 Amahdi Muslims living in Canada, whom he identifies in his Senate testimony by their active community involvement, calling them "singing and dancing" Muslims.
+Tarek Fatah spoke up for the approximately 25,000 Amahdi Muslims living in Canada and are a small outlawed minority in Pakistan, whom he identifies in his Senate testimony by their active community involvement, calling them "singing and dancing" Muslims.
 In this 2013 article from the Vancouver Sun, Amadiya Muslims are somewhat depicted as imposters posing as Muslim because they are considered a small sect by other branches of Islam.
 This softly written, seemly informational blog seems to fall on similar lines that the Pakistani government imposes on Amahdi’s in Pakistan where even international organizations such as the UNHCR do not deny they are systematically persecuted for their religious beliefs. (click here)

 Earlier this year Mr Fatah championed the plight of religious minorities in Pakistan and wrote a pointed repudiation to the Pakistani High Commissioner’s outrageous error in fact rendered in an open letter to the editors of both the Toronto Star and the Toronto Sun that, “No one is subjected to persecution based on race, religion or sect,“ in his country - Pakistan.